Unlucky-Life/ankimon/README.md

 ## Instructions for Current Contributors

-- **Branching:** Always create a new branch for your changes.
+- **NEW CHANGE - Branching:** Always create a new branch for your changes, each branch for each change.
   Name your branch using the format:
-  - For bug fixes: `fix/your-fix-name`
+  - `username/your-branch-name`

-  - For new features: `feature/your-feature-name`
+For example, if I make a branch for new features to automatic battle: `h0tp/auto-battle-enhancements`

   `main` is used to get changes from branches (after testing), and `upstream` will be used to send code to the official Ankimon repository.